daniehej/docs_xavier/linux-usb-ethernet.md

 On Windows and Mac, the Jetson AGX Xavier should automatically get forwarded ethernet over USB.

-On Linux, this needs to be manually configured.
+On Linux, this needs to be manually configured to enable ipforwarding and NAT.

 Use the following procedure to configure your host as a gateway for Jetson.